getzep/zep-js/reference.md

 <dl>
 <dd>

+Deprecated: Use graph.episodes.get instead.
 Returns a specific message from a session.

 </dd>
 </dl>